jamescurran/jamescurran.github.io/_posts/2013-09-12-Shakespeare-compiler-for-NET.md

 ### Writing a compiler using C#, Irony, and RunSharp

 About a month ago, I stumbled upon the [Shakespeare programming language](http://shakespearelang.sourceforge.net/).
-It's a particularly silly language, where the source code is intended to look much like a Shakespearean play.
-Here's a sample:
+It&apos;s a particularly silly language, where the source code is intended to look much like a Shakespearean play.
+Here&apos;s a sample:

 <script src="https://gist.github.com/jamescurran/6459634.js"></script>

-Yes, that's real source code.
+Yes, that&apos;s real source code.
 The characters in the play are the variables (and the only variable type is a stack of integers).
 When Othello tells Lady Macbeth "*You are nothing*", it means set variable Lady Macbeth  to zero (which really mean push 0 onto the `lady_macbeth` stack-- got that?).
 Numbers are defined by how many adjective proceed a noun.
 Input & output is limited to one integer or one *character* at a time.

-Since the compiler was written in YACC, generated C source code, and hadn't been touched in 14 years, I felt the need to modernize it.
+Since the compiler was written in YACC, generated C source code, and hadn&apos;t been touched in 14 years, I felt the need to modernize it.
 YACC, for those unaware, stands for "Yet Another Compiler Compiler".
-It's source code looks much like a Backus-Naur Form grammar definition of a language, so it became the standard for people creating compilers for new languages.
-It's output is C code, which you would then use as the parser in your full compiler for your language.
+It&apos;s source code looks much like a Backus-Naur Form grammar definition of a language, so it became the standard for people creating compilers for new languages.
+It&apos;s output is C code, which you would then use as the parser in your full compiler for your language.
 If your language was simple enough, you could attach the output directly to the grammar rules, in which case, the C code output would be the complete compiler.
 This was the case with the Shakespeare YACC code.

 Now, the problem with YACC is that the output is  **really** ugly C source code.
-Total 70's era spaghetti code.
-Lot's of global variables with names in the form "_yythingie".
-Now, this shouldn't be a problem, since one would only be expected to modify the YACC source, and never actually deal directly with the C code, but it never worked out like that.
+Total 70&apos;s era spaghetti code.
+Lot&apos;s of global variables with names in the form "_yythingie".
+Now, this shouldn&apos;t be a problem, since one would only be expected to modify the YACC source, and never actually deal directly with the C code, but it never worked out like that.
 Eventually,  for one reason or another (usually porting to a new system) programmers would have to modify the C code, and curse a lot.

 I remember working with the source code to nVelocity, which clearly originated in YACC, and then the C output was ported to C++ and then ported to Java and finally ported to C#.
-You can see every step of the evolution along that path in the code -- it's really scary to deal with.
+You can see every step of the evolution along that path in the code -- it&apos;s really scary to deal with.

-So, I figured, let's try writing a compiler in C#.
+So, I figured, let&apos;s try writing a compiler in C#.
 And, I figured, I might as well have the output by C# code as well, in addition to the C code.
 And, since this bit about having a compiler generate source code in cheating, I wanted a version that would directly produce a .NET executable.

-Now determined to write three compiler, when I've never written even one before, means I'd need lots of help.
-Fortunately, I've been interested in compiler design for a while, and knew of open-source tools available.
+Now determined to write three compiler, when I&apos;ve never written even one before, means I&apos;d need lots of help.
+Fortunately, I&apos;ve been interested in compiler design for a while, and knew of open-source tools available.

 #### The Language Grammar with Irony